Bluebear77/Intern_ECLADATTA/Dataset-Experiment/Text-Table-Matching/readme.md

 - **`business5/`**: Contains the matching experiment of the 5 sample files from the business corpus.
 - **`celebrity5/`**: Contains the matching experiment of the female celebrity corpus of the matching experiment.
-- **`input-file/`**: Contains the extracted QA pairs and text sections used in the matching process.
+- **`input-file/`**: Contains the original JSON files of the 10 samples used in the matching process.

 ## Scripts Overview